thedrtim/newsfeed/README.md

 And, oh yeah, in order to balance load across instances...I attached a Network Load balancer.
 You can refer to the image above for clarification.

+Finally, Logs were collected with Cloudwatch and saved in my pre-fedfined S3 Bucket.